KevinCarr42/rule-based-translation/README.md

 4. **Final Solution**: Simple word-based tokens (`SITE0013`, `ACRONYM0001`, `NOMENCLATURE0008`, `TAXON0045`) chosen for language-neutral spelling

 ### Additional Fine-Tuning
-An additional layer of finetuning was added to the translation models to train them to properly handle translation tokens.
-This fine-tuning had the added benefit of training the models to treat the translation tokens with the correct context, and as the correct part-of-speech.
+An additional layer of fine-tuning was implemented and evaluated.
+However, this was found to decrease the overall quality of the translations.
+Thus, additional fine-tuning was not included in the final translation models.

 ## Challenges Addressed